Saskia-Dwarshuis/UDIM-Tile-Combiner-Script/README.md

 #### If you have administrator permissions
 1. Download the most recent release
-2. Place *UDIM Tile Combiner.jsxbin* and the *UDIM Tile Combiner Script for Photoshop Library Scripts Only* folder in the Photoshop scripts folder.
-This may require administrator permissions. *README.md* can be deleted, if you so wish.
+2. Unzip the release file and place *UDIM Tile Combiner.jsxbin* and the *UDIM Tile Combiner Script for Photoshop Library Scripts Only* folder in the Photoshop scripts folder. *README.md* can be deleted.
-3. Give the *UDIM Tile Combiner Script for Photoshop Library Scripts Only* folder the appropriate permissions: for Users, give the permission to write.
+3. Edit the permissions of the *UDIM Tile Combiner Script for Photoshop Library Scripts Only* folder— for Users, give the permission to write.
+This is to enable the active settings data and the previous session data to be written in their appropriate files.
+4. Open Photoshop and browse to File > Scripts. *UDIM Tile Combiner* should show up as a script available to run.

 #### If you don’t have administrator permissions
+1. Download the most recent release
+2. Locate a place on your computer where you can easily access/navigate to and where administrator permissions are not required.
+Unzip the release file and place *UDIM Tile Combiner.jsxbin* and the *UDIM Tile Combiner Script for Photoshop Library Scripts Only* folder at this location. *README.md* can be deleted.
+4. Open Photoshop and browse to File > Scripts > Browse.
+Navigate to the palace where you put *UDIM Tile Combiner.jsxbin* and load the script.
+You will have to repeat this step each time you want to run the script.

 ## How To Use